Near-extremal holographic charge correlators: Discussion and outlook

 To place this into context, so far hydrodynamic theories with gapped poles have been worked out when these poles are caused by the weak breaking of a global symmetry; see e.g. \cite{Davison:2014lua,Grozdanov:2018fic,Baggioli:2022pyb,Gouteraux:2024adm}.
 For instance, if spatial translations are weakly broken and momentum conservation is approximate, then one is able to write down an effective theory perturbative in the strength of the coupling breaking translations.
 Accordingly, this theory continuously reduces to hydrodynamics with conserved momentum when the coupling is turned off.
 The gapped pole location is proportional to the coupling, and the pole becomes gapless in the limit of zero coupling.
 Here, the situation is different: the gapped poles are proportional to temperature, and the small coupling is temperature itself.

 Our results can be extended to include backreaction.
-There, zero-temperature gapless poles are also known to arise for the Reissner-Nordstr\"om black brane \cite{Davison:2013bxa,Moitra:2020dal}, in the spacetime \eqref{axion-metric} \cite{Arean:2020eus} and in spacetimes with a near-extremal geometry conformal to AdS$_2\times \mathds{R}^2$ \cite{Davison:2013uha,Liu:2021qmt}.
+There, zero-temperature gapless poles are also known to arise for the Reissner-Nordstr\"om black brane \cite{Edalati:2010hk,Edalati:2010pn,Davison:2013bxa,Moitra:2020dal}, in the spacetime \eqref{axion-metric} \cite{Arean:2020eus} and in spacetimes with a near-extremal geometry conformal to AdS$_2\times \mathbb{R}^2$ \cite{Davison:2013uha,Liu:2021qmt}.
 Computing the low-temperature Green's function and even the effective action describing these modes would be a significant step towards elucidating their origin.
 The fluid/gravity treatment in \cite{Moitra:2020dal} suggests that this is within reach.
 Interestingly, both in the Reissner-Nordstr\"om black brane and in the spacetime \eqref{axion-metric} \cite{Arean:2020eus}, the pole collisions only occur for imaginary wavenumber and non-analytic contributions to the dispersion relation of the gapless poles appear to be suppressed.
 This is in contrast to the results presented here or in the SYK-chain model \cite{Choi:2020tdj}.

-We expect that the energy sector in the backreacted case is controlled by the Schwarzian action, when the near-extremal geometry has an emergent AdS$_2$ factor \cite{Kitaev2014hidden, Maldacena:2016hyu,Maldacena:2016upp,Jensen:2016pah,Engelsoy:2016xyb}.
-Since such gapless modes also appear in other sectors (like the shear section in Reissner-Nordstr\"om \cite{Davison:2013bxa}), the role played by the Schwarzian action and its interplay with higher energy degrees of freedom remains to be elucidated.
+We expect that the energy sector in the backreacted case is controlled by the Schwarzian action, when the near-extremal geometry has an emergent AdS$_2$ factor \cite{Kitaev2014hidden,Maldacena:2016hyu,Maldacena:2016upp,Jensen:2016pah,Engelsoy:2016xyb}.
+Such gapless modes also appear in other sectors, like the shear sector in Reissner-Nordstr\"om \cite{Edalati:2010hk,Edalati:2010pn,Davison:2013bxa}).
+The role played by the Schwarzian action and its interplay with higher energy degrees of freedom remains to be elucidated.

-Finally, the question of whether such zero-temperature gapless modes survive quantum corrections remains to be addressed.
-This can be tackled by coupling their effective action to the full quantum Schwarzian action, along the lines of \cite{Iliesiu:2020qvm,Iliesiu:2022onk}.
-Recently, quantum corrections to the absorption cross-section of gravitons have been computed, \cite{Emparan:2025sao}.
+Finally, the question of whether such zero-temperature gapless modes survive quantum corrections should be addressed.
+This can be tackled by coupling their effective action to the full quantum Schwarzian action, \cite{Iliesiu:2020qvm,Iliesiu:2022onk}.
+Recently, quantum corrections to the absorption cross-section of gravitons have been computed, \cite{Emparan:2025sao}, as well as to the two-point function of a probe fermion, \cite{Liu:2024gxr}.

 \onecolumngrid